arman-rai/Notes/Documents/Documentations/Glitch.md

 Then on the hint, there was written that we may use other HTTP verbs, most probable ones were POST and OPTIONS.
 Parameter fuzzed most endpoints and got something on the /api/items?fuzz=FUZZ one.

 Then used node.js rev shell commands from revshells but no luck.
-Then tried
+Then tried it using nc mkfifo and it actually worked?

+Then got in as `user` and we could not run linpeas.sh,